 Please visit the Emergency Pet Care page of our website and follow the instructions.

 Yes, please call us on 01909 472059 (option 2) to order your medication.
 Please be aware that due to the current situation deliveries are not as regular as usual, so we are asking for at least 72 hours’ notice for repeat prescriptions.
 We are offering the option to either arrange collection from the practice or post medication out using recorded delivery at a cost of £6.59.
 Please mention on your message whether you would prefer collection or delivery.

 How do I access general preventative healthcare like vaccinations, flea & worm treatment?

 Flea and worming treatments are still available as above.
-Vaccinations appointments are running on a standalone service in a separate area of the hospital.
+Vaccinations appointments may be disrupted by manufacturer supply.
+Our team will advise you if this will effect you and your pet.
 Please contact us on 01909 472059 and we’ll tell you how to access what you need.

 Will my pet be ok without booster vaccinations?

 Dogs: For three months after their booster was due (up to fifteen months since their last vaccine) they should still be protected.
 Leptospirosis, although still a very good vaccine, is the least reliable of the vaccines to give this length of protection so we would advise keeping your dog away from still or stagnant water such as canals or flooded areas, and away from stable or farmyard environments.